 The following is the step-by-step process through which the tracker handles an announce request from a client.
-First is a typical HTTP GET announce request from the test Bittorrent client that I am developing concurrently to test the tracker.
-The data is passed in the GET request as urlencoded key-value pairs:
+The client passes data to the tracker in the form of urlencoded key-value pairs found in the the GET arguments of the URL.